-Blood pressure is a common affliction in the modern day society.
-The good news is that you don’t have to rely on hyper-sensitive medication in order to bring down your blood pressure levels.
+Blood pressure is a common affliction in modern-day society.
+The good news is that you don’t have to rely solely on medication in order to bring down your blood pressure levels.

 Health experts have discovered a link between consumption of aged garlic and reduced blood pressure levels.

 Taking about four capsules a day has dropped blood pressure levels in people with uncontrolled hypertension.
 A similar positive result could not be found with the intake of regular medication.

 4. Garlic Cures Colds and Infections

 Garlic is a brilliant remedy for those with persistent common infection as it has a remarkable potential to destroy millions of harmful microorganisms in our body.

 One could get rid of the common cold by consuming raw garlic with warm water every day.
 Including garlic in one’s diet in a regular way can help in the prevention of various infection-based diseases.